 Essential oils are effectively the product of extracting the oil yield from a plant in its most potent form.
 This practise can be traced back thousands of years – as early as the Ancient Egyptians, who extracted oils and flower essences for medicinal and cosmetic purposes, embalming mummies, effecting a change of mood or simply for the pleasure of the plant’s perfume.
 Today, oils are most often used in hot or cold compresses for toothaches or sprains, steamed and inhaled to ease congestion, added to baths to aid stiff muscles or diluted into carrier oils for massage.
 But don’t be fooled by their pleasant scent and delicate bottles: essential oils are potent.

 “If you rub a clove of garlic on the sole of someone’s foot, the oil from that garlic will immediately enter their bloodstream and within minutes you will be able to smell garlic on that person’s breath,” explains Sue.
 “That’s why essential oils are so effective – the molecules are tiny.
 They penetrate the skin immediately and go straight into your blood stream.”

 The trick, however, is to go local.
 Although overseas buyers are going loco for our fynbos oils, the general rule is that what grows indigenously tends to conform to what our bodies need.
 Local is always best.
 Local and seasonal is even better.
-Which makes those of us living in the Western Cape some of the luckiest people alive: we have access to one of the most diverse and extraordinary floral kingdoms on the planet.
+Which makes those of us living in the Western Cape some of the luckiest people alive: we live in amongst the Cape Floral Kingdom, one of the most diverse and extraordinary floral kingdoms on the planet.